arm-university/micro-course/Markdown microcourse v2.md

 ## Success criteria

 We are going to make a program that senses the temperature and **_if_**
-- [x] the temperature is less than 18&deg;C it will show the message "Too cold!!"
+- [x] the temperature is less than 18&deg;C it will show the message "Too cold!"
-- [x] the temperature is between 18&deg;C and 24&deg;C it will show the mesasge "Just right!"
+- [x] the temperature is between 18&deg;C and 24&deg;C it will show the message "Mmm just right!"
 - [x] the temperature is more than 24&deg;C it will show the message "Too hot!"

 ### 1